 TUPE will only apply to employees if they are:

-• ‘employed by the transferor’: this will cover employees and apprentices whether they are on paid or unpaid leave at the time of the transfer, it may also include directors if they are employees and part of the organised grouping being transferred.
+- ‘employed by the transferor’: this means all employees and apprentices including those on paid or unpaid leave at the time of the transfer, it may also include directors if they are employees and part of the organised grouping being transferred.
 Self-employed consultants working under a contract for services are generally not covered by TUPE, but whether an individual is operating under a contract for services or a contract of employment will require careful analysis and is only ultimately decided by an employment tribunal.
-If staff are technically employed by another organisation (such as a service company or a holding company and not the transferor), but permanently work in the business being sold they will not generally be covered by TUPE.
-However, an employee may be assigned to a particular undertaking or part of the transferor undertaking if most of their time and effort is spent working in it, even if legally-speaking their employer is a different company; and

-• ‘assigned to the organised grouping of resources or employees’: this is not specifically defined, but whether an employee is ‘assigned’ to the organised grouping means looking at the facts.
+If staff are technically employed by another organisation (such as a service company or a holding company), but permanently work in the business being sold they will not generally be covered by TUPE.
+However, an employee may be assigned to a particular undertaking or part of the transferor undertaking if most of their time and effort is spent working in it, even if legally-speaking their employer is a different company. - ‘assigned to the organised grouping of resources or employees’: this is not specifically defined, but whether an employee is ‘assigned’ to the organised grouping means looking at the facts.
 For example, how much time is spent by an employee on the parts of the business being transferred, if it is the majority of their time, they are more likely to be assigned to the organised grouping.
-However, there is no specific percentage or number of hours of time spent which qualifies an employee as being assigned, it will depend on the individual facts in each case.
+However, there is no specific percentage or number of hours relevant to whether an employee is assigned and it will depend on the individual facts in each case.
 Employees who are only temporarily assigned to an organised grouping (a short assignment and where a date of return or re-assignment to another company has been set) will not transfer under TUPE.

 What if an employee does not want to transfer?